 Caring for a Tongue That Has Spots

-Good news: Spotted tongues need zero special care as long as the skin feels smooth and color stays uniform.
+Good news: Dog breeds spotted tongue traits need zero special care as long as the skin feels smooth and color stays uniform.
 Still, a little mouth TLC never hurts.
-Here’s a simple routine:
+For a deeper dive, read our ultimate guide to happy German Shepherd teeth, which applies to most breeds.

 • Brush regularly – Two to three times a week with dog-safe toothpaste exposes hidden areas so you can monitor changes.